-If you would like to decide, in advance, what happens to you, your loved ones, and your assets when you are not able to decide for yourself, then, you need an estate plan.
+If you would like to decide, in advance, what happens to you, your loved ones, and your assets when you are not able to decide for yourself, then, you need estate planning.
 Believe it or not, you have an estate.
 In fact, nearly everyone does.

 Your estate is comprised of everything you own— your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, and other personal possessions.
 No matter how large or how modest, everyone has an estate and something in common.
 You can’t take it with you when you die.